TanMan-CAL/rl-sandbox-atari-breakout/README.md

 This is a reinforcement learning benchmarking platform I built to study how well RL algorithms generalize and how different reward structures affect learning in Atari Breakout.
 I needed a way to create tons of Breakout variations and test algorithms under controlled conditions for a research paper.
 Since this work is part of a **collaborative paper currently under review**, the code is not publicly available.
-This document explains how everything works so others can understand the methodology and to showcase my work.
+This document showcases my work.

 ---